schalkdaniel/simulations-distr-auc/README.md

 ## Reproduce the results from the paper

-To fully reproduce the results run the `simulation.R` script.
+To fully reproduce the results run the `simulation.R` script (this should not take longer than 1 hour, depending on your machine).
 To reproduce the figures of the paper, render the README with `rmarkdown::render("README.Rmd")`.
 When rendering the README, all figures are created and stored in `figures` while the table is stored in